 - Adding videos, images, tables, bullet points, or infographics to break walls of text.

 Nevertheless, for users to have a chance to read your content at all, you need to give them a form of incentive.
-As for organic traffic, the best SEO practices that increase the click-through rate are creating compelling title tags and meta descriptions as well as optimizing for featured snippets.
+When it comes to organic traffic, the best SEO practices that increase the click-through rate are creating compelling title tags and meta descriptions as well as optimizing for featured snippets.

 Of course, quality backlinks and content containing keywords with high search volume are still crucial to improve SEO.
 Nevertheless, building a position in today’s e-Commerce world requires not only implementing an SEO strategy in terms of search engine positioning but also ensuring user comfort.
 Therefore, user experience design is a critical factor that should be included in the process of developing every SEO campaign.